 – Taiichi Ohno

 A senior executive may have a leader standard work sheet that is completely different.
-On a daily basis the executive may review operating and quality statistics from the previous day, lead the daily stand up meeting, review the leader standard work sheets of other leaders, and do a gemba walk.
+On a daily basis, the executive may review operating and quality statistics from the previous day, lead the daily standup meeting, review the leader standard work sheets of other leaders, and do a gemba walk.
 Other activities, such as reviewing customer information, providing feedback to team members, leading a kaizen event, providing information to other executives, ensuring alignment to the hoshin plan, and so forth, may happen on a weekly, monthly, quarterly, or even annual basis.

 The key point is that these leadership activities are listed and standardized, and completion is documented each day.
 The completed leader standard work sheets are often posted in a common area or near the leader’s work area as part of visual management.

-Similar standard work and leader standard work can be used on a personal level.
+Similarly, standard work and leader standard work can be used on a personal level.
 You could have standard work for how to close down your house before leaving for an extended period of time, how to prepare for winter, and what to do in case of an emergency.
 You could create leader standard work to ensure you review financial accounts, plan meals and check the pantry, perform regular maintenance on your car, or replace furnace filters.

 More information on standard work and leader standard work, including forms and examples, are in the Resources section.